 - Stay Flexible: May can bring unexpected showers—clouds may enhance sunsets, but be ready for quick weather changes.

-- Carry Essentials: Water, sunblock, hat, and lightweight gear are highly recommended for fieldwork.
+- Carry Essentials: Water, sunblock, a hat, and lightweight gear are highly recommended for fieldwork.

 - Respect the Environment: Trails vary in length and difficulty; research locations ahead and avoid venturing off marked areas for the best preservation and safety.